Fardeeeeen/llm-ner-system/README.md

 ## License

-This project is created for educational purposes as part of a coding challenge.
+This project is created as part of a coding challenge.